This information explains the causes, symptoms, and treatment of neuropathic (NOOR-oh-PA-thik) pain.

 Symptoms of Neuropathic Pain

-Neuropathic pain often feels different for different people.
+Neuropathic pain often feels different for everyone.
 It may also feel different from day to day.
 It doesn’t feel like the usual pain after an injury or surgery.

 - Stabbing pain

-In some people, light touch from clothing or bed sheets may feel unpleasant on the skin, or even painful.
+For some people, a light touch (such as from loose clothes or bed sheets) may feel unpleasant on the skin, or even painful.
 This is called allodynia (al-o-DIN-e-uh).
 It can happen with some types of neuropathic pain.
-For some people, any form of pressure (such as from socks, shoes, or tight clothes) can cause pain.Back to top
+For other people, any form of pressure (such as from socks, shoes, or tight clothes) can cause pain.Back to top

 Assessment of Neuropathic Pain

-Your doctor or nurse will ask you questions about your pain, such as:
+Your healthcare provider will ask you questions about your pain, such as:

 - On a scale of 0 to 10, where do you rate your pain?
-0 is no pain at all and 10 is the worst pain you have had.
+“0” is no pain at all and “10” is the worst pain you’ve had.

-- Does the pain stay in one place or does it move to other areas?
+- Does the pain stay in one place or does it radiate (move to other areas)?

 - Can you describe your pain?